 <item>

-<guid isPermaLink="true">https://gtc.blendedlearn.org/events-meetups-8up4ldya/post/tufts-ai-safety-x-tech-fletcher-ai-policy-hackathon-february-7-8th-2026-tiRq7tEgUOayxEp</guid>
+<guid isPermaLink="true">https://gtc.blendedlearn.org/storytelling-blog-0cxvq5wl/post/from-game-engines-to-robot-fingers-how-one-researcher-mapped-the-future-ps9mywLO9UUNB52</guid>

 <dc:creator><![CDATA[BlendED]]></dc:creator>